smbarber2/340ProjectGroup7/README.md

 > Sellers (providors) will create listings and respond to reviews.
 >
 > SysAdmins will be able to monitor and take down unsuitable listings and delete reviews.

+---

+## How To Use

+Begin with localhost8080:/login and log in with the accounts in the provided sql file.
+Make sure that the password and Email matches.
+For user, you can create your own account.